Sadzurami/steam-sessions-creator/README.md

 - `WebRefreshToken` - refresh token for login via web
 - `MobileRefreshToken` - refresh token for login via mobile app
 - `DesktopRefreshToken` - refresh token for login via steam client
+- `Proxy` - proxy used for session (always null until you specify it by yourself)
 - `SchemaVersion` - schema version of steam session

 ## Installation